port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 KAFKA_PASSWORD=YOUR_KAFKA_PASSWORD
 ```

-You can always refer to our examples [code repository](https://github.com/port-labs/port-serverless-examples) to view the example shown here, and also other similar examples you can use to get started quickly
+To get yourself started quickly, you can always take a look at the [code repository](https://github.com/port-labs/port-serverless-examples) for examples.

 :::note
 This repo is `Private` at the moment, so you’ll get a 404.
-Please contact us with your GitHub user for access.
+Please contact us with your GitHub user so we can set you up for access.

 :::

-Interaction with Port will be performed primarily using the API in this example, but of course every action can be performed using the web UI as well.
+Interaction with Port will be primarily conducted using the API in this example, but everything can also be performed using the web UI as well.

 ## Scenario

-You want to learn about Port’s execution capabilities, In order to do that, you want to create a new execution function that deploys a new VM in your AWS cloud environment
+Let’s learn about Port’s execution capabilities.
+In order to do that, start by creating a new Lambda function that deploys a new VM in your AWS cloud environment

 ## Creating the VM blueprint

-Let’s configure a `VM` blueprint, the blueprint base structure is:
+Let’s configure a `VM` Blueprint.
+Its base structure is:

 ```json showLineNumbers
 {